fadado/shed/README.md

 you  can define a file called `Dockerfile.shed` for each image to build.

 These files are _Bash_ files, and all the power of _Bash_ is available.
 The files define parameters, with string, list o dictionary values.
+Important: parameters not used must not be set, even to the empty string!

 ### Project shedfile